JATOS/JATOS_docs/versioned_docs/version-3.8.1/Serving_the_Internet/Install-JATOS-via-Docker.md

 ## Configuration with Docker

 JATOS running in a Docker container can be configured the same way as running it the normal way: via a configuration file, via environment variables, or command line arguments.
-Have a look at [Configure JATOS on a Server](/Configure-JATOS-on-a-Server.html) for the possibilities.
+Have a look at [JATOS Configuration](/JATOS_Configuration.html) for the possibilities.

 ### Via arguments